asiridiaz/restaurant-visibility-controller-geo/README.md

 - **PHP**: The script was written in PHP, utilizing the MySQLi extension for database interactions.
 - **MySQL**: The database used for storing and retrieving data related to food orders and merchant visibility.
 - **Kafka**: For real-time event publishing and handling, ensuring that changes in merchant visibility are communicated efficiently.
-- **Slack**: For sending automated messages and updates to a designated channel, providing real-time insights into the system's operations.
+- **Chat**: For sending automated messages and updates to a designated Slack/GoogleChat/Teams group, providing real-time insights into the system's operations.

 ## Key Features